📄 amrtinarias@gmail.com

 STARZ's streaming apps look like one big block of content.

-From previous user interviews I helped conduct, I knew that users prefer varied images to ‟break up" the screen, especially on larger screens.
+From past user interviews I conducted, I knew that users prefer varied image sizes to ‟break up" the screen, especially on larger TV screens.

 They introduce visual variety through mixed aspect ratios and sizes, and a rotating Top 10–15 list keeps content fresh.